AlbaCasas/mca-front-test/README.md

 - Webpack for bundling the application in different modes

 All the code has been written in TypeScript to ensure type safety

+## Considerations

+I have had to make some changes due to limitations with iTunes and my tech stack, listed as follow:

+- The loading indicator in the header is displayed when there's a fetch occurring in the background INSTEAD of when a navigation is happening.
+This is because the React navigation is almost immediate.
+- The descriptions of the podcasts are being scraped from the `feedUrl` provided by the iTunes API.
+This is because at the moment of developing this app, the `/lookup` endpoint didn't return a `description` or `summary` property for a podcast entity.
+I still wanted to show the description, so I was able to scrape it from the podcast website.

 ## Running the Application